mbcapece3/UAS_Ardupilot_Scripts/README.md

 ## For Flight Contoller:

--Scripts must be located in a folder called 'scripts'
+-Scripts must be located in a folder on the SD card called 'scripts'

 - eg. F:\APM\scripts\COMP_FS.lua